-misdemeanor classifications
+Misdemeanor classifications

 A felony is a criminal offense under staturory law for which the court can impose one or more years of imprisonment in a state or federal prison.
 All other crimes are misdemeanor offenses.
-The penalties for a misdemeanor conviction can include jail time in a county or municipal jail, fines and other punishment imposed by the court, such as probation.
-In some cases, jail time may exceed one year due to repeated offenses or other convictions, but the jail time is served in a county or municipal jail, rather than a prison.

 Wisconsin’s misdemeanor classifications